 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if any of these side effects or any other side effects bother your child or do not go away:

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your child’s doctor.
 Call your child’s doctor for medical advice about side effects.

 You may report side effects to your national health agency.

 How is this drug best given?

 Give this drug as ordered by your child’s doctor.
 Read all information given to you.
 Follow all instructions closely.

 All oral products:

-- Take this drug 1 to 2 hours after meals or as your doctor has told you.
+- Give this drug 1 to 2 hours after meals or as the doctor has told you.